kwaledesign/scss-snippets/README.md

     an issue, or even better a pull request.

 ## To Do
-* cross reference with css spec, re-map any Compass css3 snippets using unneeded prefixes to unprefixed version.
-* potentially expand Compass support if community demand exists
+* Potentially expand Compass support if community demand exists

 ## License:
-Just as the original snipMate pluginall the snippets are licensed under the terms of the MIT license.
+scss-snippets is licensed under the terms of the MIT license.